zetifinance/main-website-2023-fork/content/pages/careers.md

       - list_item:
           heading: We are transparent
           rich_editor: We’re providing a data-driven solution with no hidden charges.
-            Using live telematics, our customers have full visibility over fleets and investment performance.
+            Using live telematics data, our customers have full visibility over fleets and investment performance.
       - list_item:
           heading: We are aligned
           rich_editor: We believe in success through symbiotic relationships.
-Our business and customers alike are working towards a cleaner future for transport.
+Our business and customers alike are working towards a better future for everyone through the adoption of clean transport.
       - list_item:
           heading: We are innovative
           rich_editor: We’re disrupting traditional vehicle finance to benefit our